Dreezy305/NestJs-Interview-Questions/README.md

 import { AppModule } from "./app.module";

 async function bootstrap() {
-  // IF YOU WANT TO USE EXPRESS
-  const app = await NestFactory.create<NestExpressApplication>(AppModule);
+  // IF YOU WANT TO USE EXPRESS, DO THIS. const app = await NestFactory.create<NestExpressApplication>(AppModule);

   // IF YOU WANT TO USE FASTIFY